nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1d.
 CSO decides to filter by grade and subject
     * 1d1.
 TuitiONE filters the student list based on the given grade, and filters the lesson list based on both the given grade and subject.

     Use case resumes at step 2.

+* 1e.
+TuitiONE detects an error in the input fields for grade and/or subject.
+    * 1e1.
+TuitiONE requests CSO to input command with valid fields.
+    * 1e2.
+CSO enters new command.
+      Steps 1a1-1a2 are repeated until the input entered is correct.

+    Use case resumes at step 2.